Keen to become a Fantasy Premier League manager but not sure how? We've got you covered.

 Any formation can be chosen as long as the line-up includes one goalkeeper, at least three defenders, at least two midfielders and at least one forward.

-The deadline is always one hour before the kick-off time of the first match of the Gameweek.
+The deadline is always 90 minutes before the kick-off time of the first match of the Gameweek.

 Points are awarded to players for goals, assists, saves and clean sheets.